 After 25 minutes, you get a 5-minute break to do whatever you wish.
 It's a work-reward tactic that has worked wonders for our dopamine system.

-When the 5-minute break comes to an end, the smartwatch notifies you that it’s time to get productive again.
+When the 5-minute break ends, the smartwatch notifies you that it's time to get productive again.

 The Pomodoro app is available for both Android and iOS wearables.